A native Jerusalemite, I am a geopolitical guide and researcher focusing on Jerusalem, holy sites and religious nationalism in Israel and Palestine.

 Between 2004-2011 I obtained my first and second degrees from the Hebrew University in Jerusalem in Islamic and Middle East Studies and Comparative Religions, focusing on Palestinian history and politics, using Jerusalem as my major case study.
 In 2009, I worked as an intern at the Jerusalem Institute for Policy Research (former Jerusalem Institute for Israel Studies).

 Alongside my research activity I currently work as a freelance adviser, analyst, guide and lecturer.
+I am also a political and social activist.

 For more information about my personal and professional background visit: